Automattic/jetpack/readme.txt

 * CSS Concatenation: make sure all concatenated CSS is up to date.
 * Featured Content: no longer hides the "featured" tag from the WordPress.com Editor or the mobile apps.
 * Geolocation: avoid a PHP notice when setting location for a post in the WordPress.com post editor.
+* Likes: ensure that the Likes column is accessible.
 * Simple Payments / Widget Visibility: avoid potential Fatal errors on some specific server configurations when updating Jetpack.
 * Sitemaps: remove double encoding of site name in news sitemap.
 * Sitemaps: ensure homepage is only included once.